 Enrolled students have access to an expansive database of internship opportunities.
 Do not stop with this list – we encourage you to seek additional opportunities to match your interests, and the director of Career Services is available to consult with you and review application materials throughout your internship search process.

-Our graduates find placement in a variety of venues, including international organizations; media organizations; federal, state, and local governments; consulting firms; higher education institutions; cultural and educational change organizations; policy research centers; development assistance programs; foundations; and multinational corporations.
+Our graduates find career success in a variety of venues, including international organizations; media organizations; federal, state, and local governments; consulting firms; higher education institutions; cultural and educational change organizations; policy research centers; development assistance programs; foundations; and multinational corporations.
 Recent alumni have secured positions with a wide range of organizations including: